SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 The ordinary CPU entry point is `Paint(...)` on `IImageProcessingContext`, which routes into the typed implementation internally.

-That explicit-backend path matters for the WebGPU helpers. `WebGPUWindow<TPixel>`, `WebGPURenderTarget<TPixel>`, and `WebGPUDeviceContext<TPixel>` create canvases that point directly at their owned `WebGPUDrawingBackend` instance instead of storing that backend on the caller's `Configuration`.
+That explicit-backend path matters for the WebGPU helpers. `WebGPUWindow`, `WebGPURenderTarget`, and `WebGPUDeviceContext` create canvases that point directly at their owned `WebGPUDrawingBackend` instance instead of storing that backend on the caller's `Configuration`.

 ### Frame